railsuser2014/openobject-doc-book-en/2/3_CRM_Contacts/communicate.rst

 	* have a shared file system that is connected to various OpenERP documents to share information and access it with your favorite browser,

+        * organize and structure your documents (such as projects, partners and users) in OpenERP's system.

 * Step 1: Install the Thunderbird plugin in OpenERP